 Developed in conjunction with TV’s naturalist and wildlife cameraman Simon King, using his many years of knowledge watching and photographing wildlife.

-The design principle is that Robins prefer an open style nest box with easy access, but also like to be concealed from the prying eyes of predators.
-The entrance is open, but the nest space is both concealed behind the side wall and covered by the roof.
+The design principle is that Robins prefer an open style nest box with easy access but also like to be concealed from the prying eyes of predators.
+The entrance is open, but the nest space is concealed behind the sidewall and covered by the roof.

-Robins love to nest in sheds with 24/7 access or in a porches or on shelves in outbuildings or similar.
-The nester is lightweight and be wired into a hedge or ivy or attached to a wall using the supplied spare loop of fixing wire.
+Robins love to nest in sheds with 24/7 access or on a porch or shelves in outbuildings or similar.
+The nester is lightweight and is wired into a hedge or ivy or attached to a wall using the supplied spare loop of fixing wire.
 The base of the brushwood nester has a rattan landing platform with a low dividing wall separating the nesting or roosting space.